Can We Really See into the Future?

 Why Clairvoyance Is Unnecessary

-By eliminating clairvoyance, ESP is simplified considerably.
-It is a transfer of information between living brains across space and time.
-And nothing more.
+By discarding clairvoyance, ESP is simplified: it is information transfer between living brains, across space and time.
+Nothing more.

 David Bohm with H.H.
 The Dalai Lama